0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/verifier-set-up.md

 	This endpoint generates the auth request for the user.
 Using this endpoint, the developers set up the requirements that users must meet in order to sign in.

+	> If created using Polygon ID Platform, the schema URL can be fetched from there and pasted inside your Query

 	=== "GoLang"

 		```go hl_lines="20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39"